18F/18f.gsa.gov/_posts/2016-07-29-live-streamed-demos-for-exponential-transparency-and-information-sharing.md

 - how we work
 - environmental protection agency
 - best practices
-excerpt: "This spring, the eRegulations Notice & Comment team began builign out a new feature set for the platform.
+excerpt: "This spring, the eRegulations Notice & Comment team began building out a new feature set for the platform.
 To demo the work as we iterated on it, we faced a challenge of finding a way to do connect frequently with the dozens of interested parties.
-We settled on live streaming our demos through a video website that is accessible by most government agencies, doesn’t require extraneous plugins to operate, allows you to easily stream, but also automatically creates a viewabl file afterwards at the same URL."
+We settled on live streaming our demos through a video website that is accessible by most government agencies, doesn’t require extraneous plugins to operate, allows you to easily stream, but also automatically creates a viewable file afterwards at the same URL."
-description: "This spring, the eRegulations Notice & Comment team began builign out a new feature set for the platform.
+description: "This spring, the eRegulations Notice & Comment team began building out a new feature set for the platform.
 To demo the work as we iterated on it, we faced a challenge of finding a way to do connect frequently with the dozens of interested parties.
 We settled on live streaming our demos through a video website that is accessible by most government agencies, doesn’t require extraneous plugins to operate, allows you to easily stream, but also automatically creates a viewable file afterwards at the same URL."
 image: assets/blog/eregs/demo-video.jpg
 ---
 This spring, the [eRegulations Notice & Comment team](https://18f.gsa.gov/2016/07/26/new-pilot-aims-to-streamline-notice-and-comment-process/) began building out a